 If Belgrano caught your eye, also take a look at Villa Urquiza, Coghlan, Nunez, and Saavedra.
 All are wonderful neighborhoods in the same vicinity as Belgrano.

 If you’d like to be closer to the heart of the city, Almagro, Boedro, and Caballito are a few neighborhoods to look at.

-Where to sTay in Buenos Aires: Final Thoughts
+Where to Stay in Buenos Aires: Final Thoughts

 If after that onslaught of information you’re still feeling overwhelmed on choosing a neighborhood or place to stay in Buenos Aires, don’t.

-Public transportation, taxis and ride sharing apps make it easy and cheap to jet around the city, so you’ll see it all, regardless of where you’re based.
+Public transportation, taxis, and ride-sharing apps make it easy and cheap to get around the city, so you’ll see it all, regardless of where you’re based.